Skip to the main content

 Program Summary

 City of Sammamish’s overlay program provides major street maintenance of roadways.
 This maintenance include street overlays, pavement rehabilitation, curb and sidewalk repair and appropriate Americans with Disabilities (ADA) retrofit work.
 Pavement overlay projects also replace pavement markings and vehicle detection loops for traffic signals.
-For its annual overlay program, the City allocates a certain amount of dollars each year to pave roadways.
-In 2021 the City allocated $1,570,000.00.

-Over the past 10 years the City has overlaid approximately 75 miles of our roadway.
+Over the past 10 years, the City has overlaid approximately 75 miles of our roadway.

 Current Program Projects

-What is an Overlay?
+What is an overlay?

-Besides overlaying the streets during the annual overlay project, contractor’s crews also repair broken curbs, sidewalks, and rebuild the sidewalk ramps to meet the most current ADA (Americans with Disabilities Act) guidelines.
+Contractor’s crews also repair broken curbs, sidewalks, and rebuild sidewalk ramps to meet current ADA (Americans with Disabilities Act) guidelines.
 ADA sidewalk ramps makes sidewalks easily accessible to all users.

 After the curb and sidewalk repairs are completed, crews prepare the roadway for the asphalt overlay.
 Defects or cracking in the asphalt may be removed and patched.

-Crews then mill and grind the roadway to allow for the placement of the new asphalt surface to match the existing gutters and cul-de-sac/median islands.
+Crews then mill and grind the roadway before placing overlay asphalt.
+This allows the new surface to match up with existing gutters and cul-de-sac/ median islands.

-For further in-depth information, see our PowerPoint from the March 13, 2018 Study Session.
+For further in-depth information, see our PowerPoint from the March 13, 2018 Study Session:

 If you have any questions about the construction please call or email Ben Ressler.